tobiartinian/FOOTBALL-PLAYERS-RATING/README.md

 # FOOTBALL-PLAYERS-RATING
-I create a model to measure the perfomance of a football player after the match usin sofascore data.
+I create a model to measure the perfomance of a football player after the match using sofascore data.
+The players and their perfomances are from Argentina 2021.